shmenkins/shmenkins/lambda-py/sns_logger/README.md

 # Description
-This component listens to all SNS topics in of the platform and puts every SNS message into `sns_log` table.
+This component listens to all SNS topics of the platform and puts every SNS message into `sns_log` table.

 The table items must have following attrubutes:
 ```json